IntelliJ Platform Gradle Plugin (2.x)

 ) allows for adding plugin development related repositories right in the settings.gradle.kts file if project configuration involves Dependency Resolution Management.

-Attaching Sources
+Attaching Sources in the IDE

 To attach IntelliJ Platform sources in the IDE, the Download sources setting has to be enabled in IDE versions 2023.2 and later.
 This option respects the plugin's downloadSources property, which is enabled by default.